Khudobin, Stars beat Knights to take 3-1 lead in West final

+“I just tried to find the puck and react to it,” Khudobin said with the same nonchalance.
+“I don’t know if it’s luck or whatever.
+Let’s call it luck.”

+It’s not luck.
+It’s a goaltender so locked in that he has the Dallas Stars one victory away from the Stanley Cup Final.

-EDMONTON, Alberta (AP) — Anton Khudobin made three of his 32 saves on a crucial 5-on-3 penalty kill late, Joe Pavelski and Jamie Benn scored in the second period and the Dallas Stars are a victory away from the Stanley Cup Final after beating the Vegas Golden Knights 2-1 Saturday night in Game 4.
+Khudobin made three of his 32 saves on a crucial 5-on-3 penalty kill late, Joe Pavelski and Jamie Benn scored in the second period and the Stars locked down on the Vegas Golden Knights in the final minutes to win Game 4 of the Western Conference final 2-1 Saturday night.

-Dallas pushed Vegas to the brink of elimination despite being outshot 33-20.
-The Stars have 92 shots to the Golden Knights’ 130, yet lead the series 3-1.
+The Stars won despite being outshot 33-20 and don’t seem to mind that they trail Vegas 130 shots to 92 because Khudobin has stopped so many of them.

+“He’s going to battle right till the end,” coach Rick Bowness said.
+“That’s why the guys love playing in front of him.
+When he was reading the play like he was tonight, he’s making a lot of tough saves look easy.
+But that’s what he is: He’s a battler, he’s a competitive guy and he’s keeping us in every game.”

+Khudobin also is keeping himself in the heads of the Golden Knights, who ran into the same sort of problem last round against Vancouver’s Thatcher Demko.
+Vegas could be dominating the West final, but instead there’s head-shaking at creating high-quality scoring chances and emerging with nothing to show for them.

-Khudobin deserves credit for much of that, like when he spun his body to prevent a goal by William Karlsson in the second or dived to deny Brayden McNabb early in the third with Dallas clinging to the lead.
-His nonchalant glove stop on Shea Theodore during 1:10 of Vegas 5-on-3 power-play time showed how locked in he was.
+Khudobin has turned aside a few of those good looks, like when he spun his body to prevent a goal by William Karlsson in the second or dived to deny Brayden McNabb early in the third.
+The save on Theodore and two others during 1:10 of Vegas 5-on-3 power-play time provided the emotional lift the Stars needed while clinging to the lead.

+“We put ourselves in a tough situation there,” said Pavelski, whose tripping penalty set up the 5-on-3 with 6:44 left.
+“It’s a moment in the game that was huge for our killers to get the job done.”

-The Stars also have done a masterful job of copying the way the Vancouver Canucks almost beat Vegas last round, by collapsing defensively and giving their goaltender the chance to see a vast majority of even-strength shots from the outside.
+On the penalty kill and at even strength, Dallas has also done a masterful job of copying the way the Canucks almost beat Vegas last round, by collapsing defensively and giving their goaltender the chance to see a vast majority of the shots from the outside.

 “The way the guys are battling, the way they’re blocking the shots, they have bruises and they have bumps and they still sacrifice their bodies to go and block the shots,” Khudobin said.
 “Unbelievable team effort, I would say.
 I really appreciate that.
 It’s huge, huge, huge.”

-“We’re playing the most penalized team in the playoffs and we’ve got the puck, so I expect the penalties to be in our favor, and we’ve earned that by our discipline and by how we’re playing,” DeBoer said.
+Perhaps it’s that Dallas led Colorado last round 3-1 before needing Game 7 to move on, or past playoff failures.
+But the Stars are treating a goaltender-led Game 4 victory like just another step along the way.

+“We’re staying in the moment here as a group,” Benn said.
+“It wasn’t pretty tonight, but we found a way to get it done.”
-The penalties were even, and so were a couple of big injuries.
-Dallas lost forward Roope Hintz in the first period, and he didn’t return.
-Vegas winger Mark Stone went to the locker room in pain after taking a shot from Pavelski off his right foot, and he was still wincing in pain upon his return in the third.

-NOTES: Vegas was without injured forward Tomas Nosek.
-Nick Cousins replaced him in the lineup. … Stars winger Radek Faksa was “unfit to play,” according to coach Rick Bowness. … Vegas fell to 10-2 when scoring first this postseason.
+NOTES: Dallas forward Roope Hintz left with injury in the first period and didnt return.
+Bowness expected to have an update on Hintz’s status Sunday. … Vegas winger Mark Stone took a shot from Pavelski off his right foot in the second and left before returning in the third.
+Stone was wincing in pain while playing, and DeBoer didn’t have any update on how he was doing. … Vegas was already without injured forward Tomas Nosek.
+Nick Cousins replaced him in the lineup. … Stars winger Radek Faksa was “unfit to play.” … Vegas fell to 10-2 when scoring first this postseason.

 UP NEXT